My Update as a Kindle Press Author

 Create banners for your Facebook page, website, and twitter.

 I worked with my talented cover artist to get my banners created.
 Here’s an example:

 See my previous posts during my first campaign about the Rule of Fourths (patent pending ;)).
 Take the number of Facebook friends and divide by 4.
 That gives you the number of messages you need to send each week of your campaign.

 Send personal messages to each of your friends and ask them to nominate you.
 A personal message means addressing them by name, reminding them of your connection if needed, and asking them to nominate.
 Don’t use a mass message function to send a generic message.
 When I get those, I ignore them.

 During my first campaign, I posted the format I used.
 If you decide to use it, please don’t embarrass us both by blindly copying and pasting.

 On a daily basis, I tracked the number of message that I sent.
 The cumulative total percentages are as follows:

 At the end of the first week, I’d reached out to 29% of my Facebook friends, putting me ahead of my target for the week.

 Posting in Facebook Groups

-Make sure that the Facebook group allows promotion by reading the description.
+Don’t post an appeal for Kindle Scout nominations until AFTER you make sure that the Facebook group allows promotion.
+How do you know?
+You find out by reading the description.
 Some Facebook groups allow any promotion related to books, which are great for Kindle Scout promotions.
 If the description says “Kindle Unlimited Only” or “Free or 99 Cents Books Only” or related restrictions, skip them.
-They may be great for book promotions that fit the parameters, but not your Kindle Scout campaign.
+If the group description says, “No Promo”, then that means “No Promo”.
+It doesn’t mean that no one can post a promotion except for you.
 You don’t want to get booted for a failure to follow directions.